The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Kearns neighborhood in Salt Lake City are middle-income, making it a moderate income neighborhood.
+The neighbors in the Kearns neighborhood in Salt Lake City are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.